gquintanaorti/kernel_regression_of_3d_shapes/README.md

 ## Description

-This code repository contains several implementations to compute kernel regression of 3D shapes in the shape space.
+This code repository contains several implementations to compute the kernel regression of 3D shapes in the shape space.
-Some related auxiliary code is supplied to read and process datasets.
-Besides, more code is given to perform some advanced processing.
+Some related auxiliary code is supplied to read and process datasets, and to perform some advanced processing.

 We will appreciate feedback from the community on the use of this code.